mui/mui-x/docs/data/data-grid/editing/editing.md

 - `error`: the error added during validation
 - `isProcessingProps`: whether `preProcessEditCellProps` is being executed or not

-Once a new value is entered into the input, it must sent to the grid.
+Once a new value is entered into the input, it must be sent to the grid.
-For this task, pass the row ID, field and the new value to a call to `apiRef.current.setEditCellValue`.
+For this task, pass the row ID, the column field and the new cell value to a call to `apiRef.current.setEditCellValue`.
 The new value will be parsed and validated and the `value` prop will reflect it in the next render.

 ```tsx